 - Finally, you will need to close your company’s bank accounts.

 Who do I need to notify about my company’s dissolution?

 After sending your application to Companies House to strike your company off the register, you have seven days to send a copy of the application to employees, shareholders and any other directors, or interested parties who have not already been informed.
 However, it is not just current employees that will need to be made aware, any old employees that have an employee pension fund with you should be informed.

 You should also let all existing and contingent creditors (those with products under warranty for example), including HMRC, the DWP, your bank, your landlord, any suppliers and customers, know of your intentions to close your company.
 Rather than the creditors having to agree, the registrar will publish in the Gazette notice of the proposed striking off and all parties have three months in which they may object.
 If nobody objects the company will be dissolved and a further notice will be published in the Gazette.

 How long does this take?

 After your creditors and interested parties have received a notification, three months must elapse to allow any obligations to be made.
 If no issues arise after this time period then the company will be struck off the register.

-Three months is the minimum time that this process can take but it can be a longer process if any objections are made.
+Three months is the minimum time that this process can take but it can be a long process if any objections are made.

 Can the company be restored?

 If a creditor does not agree and feels that there are issues then they can request the company’s restoration.
 If this happens then the company can be liquidated when the conduct of the director may be investigated to discover whether any other issues need addressing.